The internet is filled with sequentially numbered,

 -Dave Merrill

 Thanks for reading Let's Anime!
-If you enjoyed it and want to show your appreciation for what we do here as part of the Mister Kitty Dot Org world, please consider joining our Patreon!
+If you enjoyed it and want to show your appreciation for what we do here as part of the Mister Kitty Dot Net world, please consider joining our Patreon!